numpy/numpy/doc/source/glossary.rst

     (`n`,)

-      A tuple with one element.The trailing comma distinguishes a one-element tuple from a parenthesized ``n``.
+      A tuple with one element.
+The trailing comma distinguishes a one-element tuple from a parenthesized ``n``.